HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-1 Operator classes etc.md

 > **Key Information:** *A valid Technician class call sign format includes a single letter prefix (K, N, or W) followed by a region number and three suffix letters (like KF1XXX).*

-For Technicians, valid call sign formats include a single letter prefix (K, N, or W) followed by a region number and three suffix letters (like *KF1XXX*).
-This is known as a "Group C" call sign.
+For Technicians, valid call sign formats include a single letter prefix (K, N, or W) followed by a region number and three suffix letters (like *KF1XXX*). {{< link id="T1C05" >}} This is known as a "Group C" call sign.

 There are four "groups" that call signs are assigned from: